thirumurugan1672005-dot/math-skills/Phase-1/Day7.md

 * Divide by 3 , 6 , 9 (Divisiblity Rules)
 * Divide by 7,11 (Divisiblity Rules)
 * Divide by 5 , 10 (Divisiblity Rules)
+* Equal Parts and How manys in this ?